-- Provided with a thumb drive with materials to use on a computer or other device - Students will be encouraged to get to a place that has good internet access - School parking lot to access public WiFi - Presbyterian Church on Deer Path Drive to access public WiFi - Via phone. - NYS guidelines state that students need "substantive daily interactions" with their teachers.
+- Will be provided with paper copies of materials. - Students will be encouraged to get to a place that has good internet access - School parking lot to access public WiFi - Presbyterian Church on Deer Path Drive to access public WiFi - Via phone. - NYS guidelines state that students need "substantive daily interactions" with their teachers. - Cincinnatus Library